guifi/guifi-cxoln/CXOLN.en_US.md

 >La titularitat és un actiu, que com a tal pot tenir un valor, i conseqüentment es pot transmetre entre participants ja sigui per cessió o compravenda o qualsevol altra forma jurídicament lícita.
 Quan la titularitat es transmet a nous participants, comporta l'acceptació dels [Comuns de la XOLN](#cxoln) per part de qui l'adquireix.

 The proprietorship is an asset, and as such it has a value, thus, it can be transferred between participants, either by cession, sale, or any other transfer legal form.
-The proprietorship transfer to new participants implies their acceptance of the FONN Compact.
+The proprietorship transfer to new participants implies their acceptance of the [CXOLN](#cxoln).

 >### 7. Incorporació de trams de xarxa